 - Types of Film Reels

-- Components of a Film Reel
+- Components of a Film Reel: How are film reels played?

 - Analog vs. Digital Film Reels